Shape

 right = tx 50 SQUARE

-right = translatex 50 SQUARE
+right = translatex 50 SQUAREty y shape

-must be of the integer or float types and shape
+Returns shape translated by y on the y axis. y must be of the integer or float types and shape must be of the shape type.

-Shorthand for the translatey
+Shorthand for the translatey function.

 Example: